Tseehay/my_portfoilo/README.md

 ## About Me

 Hello!
 I'm Tsehay Goremes, a Backend Developer with a passion for Machine Learning.
-I enjoy working on projects that involve personal bussne.
+I enjoy working on projects that involve personal bussness.
 In my free time, I love watch Tech Movies.

 ## Skills